For inquiries, please email President Marc Connerly at mconnerly@connerlyandassociates[dot]com.

-Marc Connerly, Vice President, mconnerly@connerlyandassociates[dot]com
+Marc Connerly, President and Owner, mconnerly@connerlyandassociates[dot]com

 During his first tenure with Connerly & Associates from 1982-1989, Marc worked as the firm’s energy consultant, establishing a California energy consulting division that was responsible for reviewing building plans and performing calculations to demonstrate compliance with Title 24 standards.
 He also collaborated on the development of Title 24 training materials that were presented to building departments, contractors and building designers.